Hosted Link Flow

 |---|---|---|---|

-roles | enum[] | Yes | One or more of: UltimateBeneficialOwner, Director, Representative |
+roles | enum[] | Yes | One or more of: UltimateBeneficialOwner, Director, Representative, Shareholder |

-beneficiary_info | object | Conditional | Person or Business info.
-Required when customer_id is not provided. |
+beneficiary_info | object | Yes | Person or Business info. |

-beneficiary_info field is a discriminated union — set "type": "Person" for an individual or "type": "Business" for a corporate shareholder.PersonBeneficiaryInfo
+beneficiary_info field is a discriminated union.
+Set "type": "Person" for an individual or "type": "Business" for a corporate owner, which carries a nested company_data.PersonBeneficiaryInfo

 Used when the beneficial owner is a natural person.| Field | Type | Required | Description |